This guide builds on the Configure Stations step in the Getting Started section. If you haven't worked through that yet, start there first.

 How It Resolves

 When the scheduler is building a day, it checks date_overrides first.
-If today's date has an entry, the scheduler uses that override for any hour defined in it.
+If today's date matches an entry -- either exactly or because it falls within a range -- the scheduler uses that override for any hour defined in it.
 Hours not defined in the override fall back to the normal weekday schedule.
 If no date matches, scheduling works exactly as it did before.

-In short: exact date matches win, and the weekday schedule is always the fallback.
+In short: date matches win, and the weekday schedule is always the fallback.

 When to Use It